pulibrary/marc_cleanup/README.md

 leader_errors - Errors in the leader.

-invalid_tag - Tag does not consist of 3 numbers.
+non_numeric_tag - Tag does not consist of 3 numbers.

 invalid_indicators - Characters other than a space or a number in the field indicators.